 - The underlying support of the implants will keep your jaw healthy and strong, which in addition to making you look younger, will also help your dentures maintain their fit for much longer.

-Using this method, we can restore an entire row of missing teeth in just one day.
-How, you might ask?
+With All-on-4, we can restore an entire row of missing teeth in just one day.
+How, might you ask?

 Using just four strategically placed implants, we can give you a full denture.
-This method is great for those who are missing all of their teeth, top or bottom, as well as those who have jawbones that are not strong enough to support traditional implant-retained dentures (which normally require 6-8 posts).
+This method is great for those who are missing all of their teeth, top or bottom, as well as those who have jawbones that are not strong enough to support traditional implant dentures (which normally require six to eight posts).

 Understanding the Cost of Dental Implants